statsd/statsd/docs/iana-application.md

 8125

 ### Description
-Network daemon for collecting metrics and publishing to various metric aggregation systems or services.
+Network daemon for collecting metrics

 ### Reference
 StatsD is used to collect statistics such as counters and timers to measure system and application performance.
 StatsD receives metrics over UDP or TCP in a basic line protocl of the following format: